-Left direction that needs to align with the center of screen and input
+Left direction that needs to align with the center line of the screen and input

 20px on the

-Right direction that needs to align with the right of screen; when calculating the position and size of the child node at last, all the margins will be positioned after being converted to pixel distance according to the size of the parent node.
+Right direction that needs to align with the borders of the screen; when calculating the position and size of the child node at last, all the margins will be positioned after being converted to pixel distance according to the size of the parent node.